NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-6.10.md

 * IsBestVersion boxes HashSet\<T\> enumerators resulting in lots of allocation overhead during restore. - [#13146](https://github.com/NuGet/Home/issues/13146)

 * Deprecate NuGet.exe list in favor of NuGet.exe search - [#7912](https://github.com/NuGet/Home/issues/7912)

+* Visual Studio and PMC restore/update fails when multiple packages.config projects in the solution share the same name (An item with the same key has already been added) - [#13465](https://github.com/NuGet/Home/issues/13465)

+* ##[error]The nuget command failed with exit code(1) and error(An item with the same key has already been added. - [#13456](https://github.com/NuGet/Home/issues/13456)

 * [Dotnet Package Search] An unhandled exception is thrown when searching with “--verbosity detailed” and “--format json” - [#13300](https://github.com/NuGet/Home/issues/13300)